Sports-related traumatic brain injury

 A sports-related traumatic brain injury is a serious accident which may lead to significant morbidity or mortality.
 Traumatic brain injury (TBI) in sports are usually a result of physical contact with another person or stationary object, These sports may include boxing, gridiron football, field/ice hockey, lacrosse, martial arts, rugby, soccer, wrestling, auto racing, cycling, equestrian, rollerblading, skateboarding, skiing or snowboarding.

-A study was completed identifying the severity and frequency of traumatic brain injuries that occurred in high school sports:

-"Of 23,566 reported injuries in the 10 sports during the 3-year study period, 1219 (5.5%) were MTBIs.
-Of the MTBIs, football accounted for 773 (63.4%) of cases; wrestling, 128 (10.5%); girls' soccer, 76 (6.2%); boys' soccer, 69 (5.7%); girls' basketball, 63 (5.2%); boys' basketball, 51 (4.2%); softball, 25 (2.1%); baseball, 15 (1.2%); field hockey, 13 (1.1%); and volleyball, 6 (0.5%).
-The injury rates per 100 player-seasons were 3.66 for football, 1.58 for wrestling, 1.14 for girls' soccer, 1.04 for girls' basketball, 0.92 for boys' soccer, 0.75 for boys' basketball, 0.46 for softball, 0.46 for field hockey, 0.23 for baseball, and 0.14 for volleyball.
-The median time lost from participation for all MTBIs was 3 days.
-There were 6 cases of subdural hematoma and intracranial injury reported in football.
-Based on these data, an estimated 62,816 cases of MTBI occur annually among high school varsity athletes participating in these sports, with football accounting for about 63% of cases."

 The most common TBIs in sports are cerebral contusions, second-impact syndrome concussions, chronic traumatic encephalopathy, and hematomas.

+Epidemiology

+Sport TBI has been shown to be an important issue of global public health importance.
+A systematic review in 2020 showed that the incidence rate of TBI due to sports in hospitalized settings was between 3.5 to 31.5 per 100,000 persons, while a community-based analysis had a much higher incidence rate of 170 per 100,000 persons, which shows significant underestimation in the data from hospitals only.
+The majority of documented injuries are mild TBI, such as concussions.
+Men and adolescents have been shown to be at high risk of developing such conditions.
+Incidence rates across studies are not comparable due to varying definitions.

 Concussions

-Epidemiology
+Definition

 A concussion is defined as a stunning, damaging, or shattering effect from a hard blow; especially: a jarring injury of the brain resulting in disturbance of cerebral function.
 Concussions are also sometimes referred to as mTBI (Mild Traumatic Brain Injury).
 Concussions are injuries to the head which cause a temporary lapse in the normal operation of brain function.
 Concussions have many symptoms which could be displayed in a physical, psychological or emotional manner.
 Concussions symptoms can sometimes be hard to determine because they present in a subtle manner.
 A symposium was held in 2008 in Zurich, Switzerland, where a definition for concussions was developed.
 A concussion is now defined as "a complex pathophysiological process affecting the brain, induced by traumatic biomechanical forces."

 There are five major features in conjunction with the definition: